 Deck Building Tips Courtesy of Econodek

-The following Econodek deck building tips are designed to help you build a sturdy foundation and properly prepare the deck surface prior to installing our easy-to-install, waterproof, Econodek outdoor vinyl flooring.
+The following Econodek deck building tips are designed to help you build a sturdy foundation and properly prepare the deck surface prior to installing our Econodek easy-to-install, waterproof outdoor vinyl deck flooring.

 TIP 1: WOOD ISN’T YOUR ONLY DECK SURFACE OPTION

 When it comes to outdoor deck surfaces, the choices are far more varied than just plain wood.
 A sundeck covered with Econodek™ vinyl decking is one of the easiest and most effective methods to create a beautiful waterproof sundeck, one that is not only aesthetically pleasing but also durable and adds value to your home.
-Below are more deck building tips that offer a general outline for how to properly build a deck plus plywood deck waterproofing with Econodek vinyl flooring.
+Below are more deck building tips that offer a general outline for how to properly build a deck plus waterproofing your plywood decking with Econodek vinyl deck flooring.
 Always check your local building codes to ensure proper deck design and construction.

 TIP 2: DECIDE WHERE TO BUILD THE DECK

 Think about exactly where, relative to your house, your new sundeck is going to be built.
 The location, deck design, and construction materials are your most important considerations.
 Should it be directly in the sun, in the shade, or built near the pool?
 What type of access should your new sundeck have to the house and how does it relate to the neighbors’ house and your property lines?
 This takes us to deck building Tip #3.